profitware/bitnami-docker-cassandra/README.md

 $
 $                       # Run query against JDBC Cassandra connector from other container
 $ echo '(jdbc/query cassandra-db ["select * from blogposts limit 1"])' | docker-compose exec -T cassandra-jdbc-client lein repl
 $                       # It is okay if some CLI artifacts outputted - it is the contents of the table's first row
 $
+$                       # Run query against ODBC Cassandra connector from other container
+$ echo 'SELECT * FROM blogposts LIMIT 1' | docker-compose exec -T cassandra-odbc-client isql cassandraSimba64
+$                       # It is okay if some CLI artifacts outputted - it is the contents of the table's first row
+$
 $ docker-compose rm -fs # Stop and remove containers when done